 Creating boundaries can help you overcome toxic body image and end negative self-talk.
 The first thing you’ll do is identify what triggers you to think negatively about yourself.

-Additionally, when you notice you’re saying negative things about yourself, turn those comments around.
+Turn those comments around when you notice you’re saying negative things about yourself.
 For example, if you think you’ll never have the body of your dream celebrity, remember the money, upkeep, and commitment it takes to look like they do.
 You don’t have to live under that microscope and are free to be yourself and live your life.

 You can also shift your focus to the things you love about your body, like how fast you can run, your pretty manicure, whatever takes the focus away from falling into a negative spiral.